-Due to the cancellation of morning assembly, the Reading Promotion Committee invited some students to have online book sharing.
-Students are asked to record video clips to share books and the video clips can be assessed from the library website.
+Due to the cancellation of in-person morning assembly, the Reading Promotion Committee invited students to have live broadcast book sharing during the form teacher period before classes.

-Although our school library was not opened to students because of the renovation, a number of measures were carried out to promote reading.
 E-book platform was promoted to let students borrow books online and read at home.
-"Holiday Reading Programme (Parent-Child Reading)" was held in S1 and S2, parents were encouraged to have reading activities with their sons during Easter Holiday.
-A reading workshop with the theme "horror fiction" was also organized for S2 students in November, some tutors from Edvenue came and shared books with our students in class.
+"Holiday Reading Programme (Parent-Child Reading)" was held in August, parents were encouraged to have reading activities with their sons during the holiday.
+Reading workshops related to Science topics were organized for S1 and S4 students.